VincentRPS/discord.io/docs/index.rst

 Welcome to discord.io
 =====================
-Welcome to the documentation of discord. discord.io is a Python based discord library, using aiohttp and asyncio.
+Welcome to the documentation of discord.io discord.io is a Python based discord library, using aiohttp and asyncio.

 Getting Started